mrdanb/ReactiveRepo/README.md

 // For this example we are using `Response` and `User` in your implementation these might be different.
 //
 // As well as the response and entity types you will need to provide a `NSPersistentContainer`
-// and the `HTTPSource` we created earlier. repository = CoreDataRepository<Response, User>(persistentContainer: Dependencies.shared.persistentContainer,
+// and the `HTTPSource` we created above. repository = CoreDataRepository<Response, User>(persistentContainer: Dependencies.shared.persistentContainer,
                                                 source: source).eraseToAnyRepository()
 ```